lionelmace/jenkins-x-iks/README.md

     cd jenkins-x-boot-config
     ```

-1. Modify the `jx-requirements.yml` as follow:
+1. Modify the `jx-requirements.yml` to:
-   1. Put your cluster name in the field `clusterName`
+   1. update your cluster name in the field `clusterName`
-   1. Put your GitHub account in the field `environmentGitOwner`
+   1. update your GitHub account in the field `environmentGitOwner`
-   1. Put your Ingress Subdomain in the field `domain`
+   1. update your Ingress Subdomain in the field `domain`
-   1. Put `iks` in the field `provider`
+   1. replace the field `provider` with `iks`
-   1. Add a line to specify the name of your IBM registry: `registry: de.icr.io`
+   1. add a line to specify the IBM Container Registry: `registry: de.icr.io`
-   1. Add a line to specify the name of your IBM region: `region: eu-de`
+   1. add a line to specify the IBM Cloud region: `region: eu-de`

-1. Ater the modifications, the `jx-requirements.yml` should be like this:
+1. Ater the modifications, the `jx-requirements.yml` should look like this:
     ```yaml
     cluster:
       clusterName: my-iks-cluster
       environmentGitOwner: my-github-account
       environmentGitPublic: false
       project: ""
       provider: iks
       zone: ""
       registry: de.icr.io
       region: eu-de
     gitops: true
     environments:
     - key: dev
     - key: staging
     - key: production
     ingress:
       domain: my-iks-cluster-44f776XXXXXXXXXXXXXXXXXbd46cec-0000.eu-de.containers.appdomain.cloud
       externalDNS: false
       namespaceSubDomain: -jx.
       tls:
         email: ""
         enabled: false
         production: false